-Upcoming novelties include more comprehensive coverage on the IWW and maritime sector, new sections for the missing transport modes (rail, aviation) and a new consumer section, including a TCO (total cost of ownership) calculator for passenger cars.
-The TENtec public map viewer will also be upgrade in the course of 2022 to include a number of new functionalities.
+Upcoming novelties include more comprehensive coverage on the Inland Waterway (IWW) and maritime sector, new sections for the missing transport modes (rail, aviation) and a new consumer section, including a total cost of ownership (TCO) calculator for passenger cars.
+The TENtec public map viewer will also be upgraded in the course of 2022 to include a number of new functionalities.

-Data reliability is crucial for the EAFO (European Alternative Fuels Observatory) website.
+Data reliability is crucial for the European Alternative Fuels Observatory (EAFO) website.
 Where possible we get the data directly from involved public authorities –i.e., ministries or national statistical offices.
-If not (yet) possible we collect the data from diverse sources and make cross-checks.
+If not (yet) possible we collect the data from diverse sources and make cross checks.
 On each country page, you will find a link in the menu to show an overview of our sources.
 This overview also includes where we still have gaps and are looking for reliable sources of data.

 However most, if not all currently deployed 50 kW DC recharging stations are equipped with a Type-2 AC connector, in addition to the CCS and CHAdeMO connectors.
 These Type-2 AC connectors can in fact be used at the same time with either the CCS connector or the CHAdeMO connector.
 Such stations are therefore counted as two recharging points.
 It has indeed been confirmed by our professional data provider, that with very little exception, the amount of Type-2 AC connectors (43 kW) equals the number of 50 kW DC recharging stations with 3 connectors (CCS, CHAdeMO and Type-2 AC).
 Based on this insight, we can abstract that the number of CCS and CHAdeMO connectors that are connected to the same 50 kW DC recharger, and therefore cannot be used at the same time, equals the number of Type-2 AC connectors.

-Therefore, in order to represent the actual deployment of recharging points as accurately as possible, it has been decided, in agreement with the European Commission, to report the number of 50kW DC recharging stations as follows:
+Therefore, to represent the actual deployment of recharging points as accurately as possible, it has been decided, in agreement with the European Commission, to report the number of 50 kW DC recharging stations as follows:

-It is possible that there are minor differences in some cases, as not all countries report data in the same way, while EAFO applies a harmonized methodology for data collection and representation for all countries in scope.
+It is possible that there are minor differences in some cases, as not all countries report data in the same way, while EAFO applies a harmonised methodology for data collection and representation for all countries in its scope.
 For instance, sometimes countries use slightly different definitions or report data in slightly different categories, requiring EAFO to filter and clean those data to come to a harmonised reporting.
-As a contrete example: some countries include converted electric vehicles in their EV fleet totals, whereas EAFO only reports on OEM models.
+As a concrete example: some countries include converted electric vehicles (EVs) in their EV fleet totals, whereas EAFO only reports on Original Equipment Manufacturer.
+(OEM) models.

 Yes.
-CNG, LNG, LPG and Biofuels are now in the scope of the EAFO project.
-However, since we are dependent on 3rd parties for our data, sometimes data is not yet available.
+CNG, LNG, LPG and biofuels are now in the scope of the EAFO project.
+However, since we are dependent on third parties for our data, sometimes data is not yet available.
 Biofuels use existing infrastructure and/or are blended in existing fuels, like bioethanol (E5/E10), biomethane (bio-CNG/bio-LNG) or biodiesel.

 Please contact us!
 We are always open to review new data sources and reliable data concerning the alternative fuels in scope.